Randonee/BasisApple/README.md

 Running the Example
 -------------------

 * First download and install from trunk
+* The example can be built for ios or osx.
+To run either example go to the example directory and run one of the following commands
-* Then, from the example directory run the command: haxelib run basis build.basis ios
+	* haxelib run basis build.basis ios
+	* haxelib run basis build.basis osx

 Documentation
 -------------